 I am an introvert.
-I speak in public and group settings about 200 times a year.
-I am the president of an organization with 5,000 employees.
+I speak in group settings hundreds of times a year.

 Admittedly, it’s a weird combination.
-I am required to be out front leading and speaking every week.
+I am required to be out front leading and speaking to pastors and church leaders every week.

 But I’m an introvert.
 I am happiest when I’m by myself or with a few close friends or family members.

 How does an introverted leader lead?
 Can an introverted leader lead?

 I come by my introversion honestly.
 My dad was an introvert, yet he managed to lead a small bank as president and CEO and to be mayor of the small town in Alabama where I spent all my pre-college years.